 Field-hunting tip

-Look in alkaline pegmatites country — that is the host setting where belkovite typically forms.
+Look in alkaline pegmatites country, the host setting where belkovite typically forms.
 If you start seeing nepheline, aegirine, microcline in float, you are in the right ground.
 Field specimens usually show a prismatic to tabular crystals habit, so train your eye for that shape before scanning the outcrop.